fugue/regula/README.md

 waivers[waiver] {
   waiver := {
     "rule_id": "FG_R00100",
-    "resource_type": "aws_s3_bucket",
     "resource_id": "LoggingBucket"
   }
 }
 ```

-This example waives a single AWS S3 bucket resource for a single rule.
+This example waives a single resource for a single rule.

 It is also possible to waive this rule for all resources: